ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-08-04-pen-and-paper.md

-Sure, there are tradeoffs; sometimes, I think faster than I write, but I see this as a feature: it forces me to **write down the salient aspects of my thinking**, not verbatim.
+Sure, there are tradeoffs; sometimes, I think faster than I write, but I see this as a feature: it forces me to **write down the salient aspects of my thinking**.
 On the other hand, it's pretty easy to fall into mindless writing when using a keyboard.
 It's even easier to fall into the temptation of copy-pasting from the source material.
 The influx of information, coupled with the convenience of note-taking apps, makes it easier to collect